ecadlabs/taquito/packages/taquito-beacon-wallet/README.md

 # Taquito Beacon Wallet package

 `@taquito/taquito-beacon-wallet` is an npm package implementing the TZIP-10 standard that describes the communication between decentralized applications and wallets.
-The package provides developers a way to connect a dapp built with Taquito to a wallet given the freedom to the users of the dapp to choose the wallet they want.
+The package provides developers a way to connect a dapp built with Taquito to a wallet giving the freedom to the users of the dapp to choose the wallet they want.
 It can be injected as follows:

 ```ts
 import { TezosToolkit } from '@taquito/taquito';